lmakarov/boot2docker-vagrant/README.md

 ## Tips

 ### Automate DOCKER_HOST variable export

+    This is only necessary for manual instllations.
+Install script takes care of this for you.

 Add the following in your .bashrc, .zshrc, etc. file to automate the environment variable export:

     # Docker (default for Vagrant based boxes)